isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 - **B) Survey dataset about people's relationships wwith their smart devices (MDPI)**

 Available [here](https://www.mdpi.com/2306-5729/9/4/56), this dataset includes survey responses from over 500 individuals, collected between May and July 2020.
 The larger, more recent sample makes it more representative and relevant.
 Additionally, the survey asked respondents whether they were male (1) or female (2), which makes it better suited to Bellabeat’s focus on women.
 Lastly, this dataset adds a psychological dimension to the analysis by exploring user attitudes and interactions with their smart devices, which is nice addition to the Fitbit data.

+- **C) Reddit sentiment analyis on "smartwatches" sub-reddits

+To complement the Fitbit and MDPI survey datasets, I collected public sentiment data from Reddit.
+To align with my business task, I focused on discussions related to smartwatches.
+Like the survey dataset, the Reddit dataset helps understand users' opinions and attitudes towards smart devices.
+However, it captures these sentiments through open discussions in Reddit forums, which might provide more authentic and spontaneous user opinions compared to a structured survey.

+**Data source**: Reddit API (accessed via the `praw` library in Python).

+**Scope**: Posts containing the keyword "smartwatch" from a variety of subreddits.
+I filtered the data to retrieve:
+   - The **most recent posts**, capturing the latest trends and user discussions.
+   - The **top-scoring posts**, prioritizing the most influential or engaging opinions.

 ## 2. Data organization